Gujarati language: Old Gujarati

-Old Gujarātī (જૂની ગુજરાતી; 1200 CE–1500 CE), which descended from prakrit and the ancestor of modern Gujarati and Rajasthani, was spoken by the Gurjars, who were residing and ruling in Gujarat, Punjab, Rajputana, and central India.
-The language was used as literary language as early as the 12th century.
-Texts of this era display characteristic Gujarati features such as direct/oblique noun forms, postpositions, and auxiliary verbs.
+Old Gujarātī (જૂની ગુજરાતી; 1200 CE–1500 CE), which descended from Prakrit and the ancestor of modern Gujarati and Rajasthani, was spoken by the Gujjars, who were residing and ruling in Gujarat, Punjab, Rajputana, and central India.
+The language was used as a literary language as early as the 12th century.
+Texts of this era display characteristic Gujarati features, such as direct/oblique noun forms, postpositions, and auxiliary verbs.
 It had three genders, as Gujarati does today, and by around the time of 1300 CE, a fairly standardised form of this language emerged.
 While generally known as Old Gujarati, some scholars prefer the name Old Western Rajasthani, based upon the argument that Gujarati and Rajasthani were not yet distinct.
 Factoring into this preference was the belief that modern Rajasthani sporadically expressed a neuter gender, based on the incorrect conclusion that the [ũ] that came to be pronounced in some areas for masculine [o] after a nasal consonant was analogous to Gujarati's neuter [ũ].
-A formal grammar, Prakrita Vyakarana, of the precursor to this language, Gurjar Apabhraṃśa, was written by Jain monk and eminent scholar Acharya Hemachandra Suri in the reign of Chaulukya king Jayasimha Siddharaja of Anhilwara (Patan).
+A formal grammar, Prakrita Vyakarana, of the precursor to this language, Gurjar Apabhraṃśa, was written by the Jain monk and eminent scholar Acharya Hemachandra Suri, in the reign of Chaulukya king Jayasimha Siddharaja of Anhilwara (Patan).